How does the stock market work?

 If you're fortunate enough to have any spare cash lying around, you should usually look to put it into a savings account or an ISA.
 But that's only half the story.

 These accounts are good for increasing the value of your savings in the short or medium term.
 But, over longer periods, investing in the stock market usually provides greater returns.
-This has certainly been the case since the financial crash of 2008, as interest rates have been consistently low since then.
+This was certainly the case following the financial crash of 2008, as interest rates were consistently low for more than 10 years after.

 Of course, there's more to it than that.
 You may invest in a company that enjoys some rapid short-term growth, making the stock market a better option than a savings account.
 Or, you may invest in a company that barely grows (or even shrinks) over a long period of time.